react-cosmos/react-cosmos/docs/README.md

 - Run `cosmos` with the `--external-userdeps` flag.
 This should generate `cosmos.userdeps.js`.
 Check that file to see if your fixtures are being picked up by Cosmos.
 - Check your directory structure.
 If you are using a Cosmos config file, Cosmos will use the directory of the config file as the root of your project.
 If your Cosmos config file is nested in a directory that isn't an ancestor of your fixture files, Cosmos will not find your fixtures.
 To solve this add a [`rootDir`](https://github.com/react-cosmos/react-cosmos/blob/d800a31b39d82c810f37a2ad0d25eed5308b830a/packages/react-cosmos/config.schema.json#L10-L14) entry to your Cosmos config pointing to your root directory.

+#### "Error: Already listening" when using Create React App 4+ webpack config

+- This is a [known issue](https://github.com/react-cosmos/react-cosmos/issues/1272) when using the CRA 4.0.0+ webpack config.
+Fast Refresh support for Cosmos is being investigated.
+- Until Fast Refresh is supported here is a workaround that allows you to use the CRA webpack config:
+  1. `npm install --save-dev cross-env` or `yarn add --dev cross-env`.
+  1. In your `package.json` change the `cosmos` npm script to: `cross-env FAST_REFRESH=false cosmos`.
+  1. Run `npm run cosmos` or `yarn cosmos` as usual.

 ## Where's my old Cosmos?

 Cosmos Classic packages have been moved to [a dedicated repo](https://github.com/react-cosmos/react-cosmos-classic), which means we can continue to maintain Cosmos Classic or even run it alongside React Cosmos 5 in the same project (during the migration period).